fgn/pirborg/README.md

 # pirborg — Prompt Language Intermediate Representation

 > **pirborg is an Intermediate Representation (IR), not a hand-authored prompt language.**
-> You typically **author in a frontend** (e.g., **DSPy**), then **lower to PIR** for analysis, linting, optimization, and codegen.
+> You typically **author in a frontend** (e.g., **DSPy** or pirborg’s own authoring frontend), then **lower to PIR** for analysis, linting, optimization, and codegen.
 The IR is **verbose by design**, machine-friendly, **deterministic**, and **inspectable** (via **PIR‑TXT**).
 It comes with **template lints** and **textual feedback** so *reflective optimizers* can **self‑adjust** their template layouts during training.

 If **DSPy** introduced structured programming to prompt authoring by turning monolithic prompt blobs into modular functions with typed interfaces, then **pirborg** aims to be the MLIR-equivalent for prompts.
-It provides an intermediate representation (IR) featuring a clear symbol table, explicit control flow, and well-defined operators, enabling powerful compiler transformations such as operator fusion, splitting, and targeted optimizations.
+It sits between high-level authoring frontends (such as DSPy or pirborg’s own EDSL) and multiple backend optimizers, providing a stable intermediate representation (IR) featuring a clear symbol table, explicit control flow, and well-defined operators.
+This design transforms an M×N problem (many authoring frontends multiplied by many optimizer backends) into an M+N solution by enabling any frontend to target PIR and any backend to optimize from PIR.

-DSPy is brilliant, and in most cases, you should continue to use DSPy directly. pirborg is designed specifically for advanced compilation workflows, fine-grained optimization, and tooling scenarios where deterministic transformations and robust intermediate representations are essential.
+DSPy is brilliant, and in most cases, you should continue to use DSPy directly. **pirborg** is designed specifically for advanced compilation workflows, fine-grained optimization, and tooling scenarios where deterministic transformations and robust intermediate representations are essential.

 ---